 Cue ZZ Top’s “Legs.”
 It’s time to use them with walking lunges.

-A variation of the standard lunge, a walking lunge is basically a series of lunges where you move forward instead of staying in one place.
+A variation of the static lunge exercise, instead of standing back upright after performing a lunge on one leg, you “walk” forward by lunging out with the other leg.
 This “walk” creates a movement that strengthens the leg muscles, and also works the core, hips, and glutes.